sergey-shandar/public/notes/economy/justice.md

-# Economic Justice in the Digital Age
+# Economic Justice In The Digital Age

 We have a lot of computational power, but our tax systems have not evolved to match digital-age capabilities.
 Often, these old systems have a negative impact on economies, lives, and societies.
 With AI’s ability to concentrate wealth and disrupt job markets, these flaws may accelerate.